 You have the power to set the bar for your life.

 When making a decision, a very powerful question to ask yourself is “Which choice will be the most integrity-filled choice?”
-Integrity- when you honor yourself, your heart and your soul.
-If you feel that you are compromising any aspect of yourself with
+Integrity- when you honor yourself, your heart, and your soul.

 A few tips: